tree: 7b7f6ba2791bed784f32bd1612c3851d2d5c7cd8

 To extend the library:

-1. Define your custom argument types as dataclasses.
+1. Define your custom argument types by subclassing DapBaseModel.

-2. Use the DapClient::send_request method directly with your custom command string and arguments.
+2. Use the protected DapClient::_send_request method directly with your custom command string and model instance.

 Example: Custom Profiling Extension

 Suppose you are building a debug adapter that supports a custom profiling feature not covered by the standard protocol.
-You can extend DapClient to support this server feature by subclassing or adding helper methods:
+You can extend DapClient to support this server feature by subclassing or using compositional mixin classes.

 # Duration in milliseconds.